 Now, the methodology aspect of the research plan, in both quantitative and qualitative studies, describes the population, sampling procedure, as well as the sample and its size.
-Furthermore, the methodology outlines the instruments and procedures of the study.
+Furthermore, the methodology describes the constructs and variables in the study, as well as outlines the instruments and procedures of the study.
 In qualitative studies, the role of the researcher and issues of trustworthiness are included.
 In both types of studies, the data analysis plan is presented, as is the types of data to be collected.